wp-plugins/rating-widget/readme.txt

 == Change Log ==
+= 1.7.1 =
+* New: Posts and Pages ratings shortcodes!!!
+For the content use '[ratingwidget post_id=123]'.
+For PHP, use rw_get_post_rating($postID) and rw_the_post_rating($postID).
+* New: Added transient caching support to speed up the Top-Rated Widget and rich snippets data load for Premium users.
+* New: Beautiful votes preview report on votes label hovering.
+* Fix: The option to exclude ratings on post/page add/edit section is now visible only to admins.
+* Fix: Hidden categories selection for pages' ratings options.

 = 1.7.0 =
 * New: New beautiful candle thumb rating by Yoram Zara (http://www.avelim.co.il/).
 * Fix: Fixed settings sections layout height for new WP versions.